AntaresSimulatorTeam/antares-xpansion/docs/user-guide/0-introduction.md

 | 100                                 | 800                                                |

-**Table** **1 -** Order of magnitude of the number of iterations required to reach the optimum with **Antares-Xpansion** v0.12.
-Note that the number of iterations is also highly dependent on the structure of the ANTARES study and investment candidates, as well as the algorithmic parameters of **Antares-Xpansion**.
+**Table** **1 -** Order of magnitude of the number of iterations required to reach the optimum with Antares-Xpansion v0.12.
+Note that the number of iterations is also highly dependent on the structure of the Antares study and investment candidates, as well as the algorithmic parameters of Antares-Xpansion.

-Each iteration of the **Antares-Xpansion** algorithm includes an ANTARES simulation.
+Each iteration of the Antares-Xpansion algorithm includes an Antares simulation.
 However, the simulation of "operational" studies of several tens of nodes and with several hundred Monte-Carlo scenarios (TYNDP, Generation adequacy report on the electricity supply-demand, etc.) requires a significant amount of computing time, sometimes several hours.
-The search for the optimal solution to the problem solved by **Antares-Xpansion** can therefore be relatively long, and in some cases requires simplifying the problem being solved.
+The search for the optimal solution to the problem solved by Antares-Xpansion can therefore be relatively long, and in some cases requires simplifying the problem being solved.